davewalker5/RC2014/Applications/Barycenter/README.md

 $$ m_2 \over m_1 $$

-Then enter 1 as the mass of the primary body and the above ratio as the mess of the secondary body.
+Then enter 1 as the mass of the primary body and the above ratio as the mass of the secondary body.

 For the Earth-Moon system: